unow0517/42_CPP_04/README.md

 if a member is declared as `virtual`, it means it can be `override`n.

 ### Why Destructor `virtual`?
-To ensure that the correct destructors are called when deleting objects of derived classes (Dog and Cat) through pointers to the base class (Animal), the Animal class destructor should be declared as virtual.
+To ensure that the correct destructors are called when deleting objects of derived classes (Dog and Cat) through pointers to the base class (Animal), the Animal class destructor should be declared as `virtual`.